 Unfortunately, many CAD systems generate drill files that cannot be unambiguously interpreted.
 Since the coordinates in drill files have no decimal points, some guessing may be required.

-One of the tricks used in Macaos Enterprise is to look at the tool diameters.
+One of the tricks we use is to look at the tool diameters.
 If there are tool diameters larger than 0.5, then the file is assumed to be in mm, even though there is no specific mm command (M71 or METRIC) in the file.
 This can lead to problems if you have more than one mm drill file, where none of them have mm commands and some of them do not have diameters larger than 0.5.
 In such a case, some files will be interpreted in mm and others in inch.

 The workaround in such a case is to add to the file a line containing the command